Ephigenia/franklin/README.md

 * `uri`, for `http://labs.ebuzzing.de/top-blogs/source/ignant.de-PqY8` it would be `ignant.de-PqY8`

-## Facebook Group Fan Count
+## Facebook Page Likes (Fan Count)

-Detect the number of fans of a facebook group or page.
+Detect the number of fans of a facebook page.
 This uses the open graph API and therefore the page must be public (not set to private and no age-restriction).

+* `id` id or name of the facebook group or page, copy the id or name from the uri when you’re on the facbeook page

+## Facebook Page Talking About Count

+The Same like the Page Likes count test but tracking the "people talking about" number that facebook introduced 2010.

-* `groupId` id or name of the facebook group or page, copy the id or name from the uri when you’re on the facbeook page
+* `id` id or name of the facebook group or page, copy the id or name from the uri when you’re on the facbeook page

+## Facebook URL Like Count

+This test can track the number of likes posted on a specific URL.

+* `url` The URLs who’s number of likes should be tracked

 ## Feedburner Subscribers